UniversalDependencies/docs/_u-overview/specific-syntax.md

 # Other Constructions

-This section contains detailed discussion of particular linguistic constructions that fall outside (or cut across) the main categories of simple clauses, complex clauses, and nominal phrases.
+This section of the [syntax overview](syntax.html) contains detailed discussion of particular linguistic constructions that fall outside (or cut across) the main categories of simple clauses, complex clauses, and nominal phrases.

 * [Coordination](#coordination)
 * [Ellipsis](#ellipsis)